altomator/Gallica_dataviz/README.md

 # Gallica_dataviz
   *Datavisualisation of Gallica's digital collections*

-Theses scripts perform an analysis of the Gallica collection relatively to its components:
+Theses Python scripts perform an analysis of the Gallica collection relatively to its components:
 - BnF's collection
 - BnF's digitisation partners (their documents are integrated into the Gallica repository)
-- harvested partners (their documents are not integrated, only referenced by their bibliographic record) and various criteria:
+- BnF's harvested partners (their documents are not integrated, only referenced by their bibliographic record) and various criteria:
 - ocerized/not ocerized
 - collection types (monography, manuscript, etc.)